HSR-Enhanced Sparse Attention Acceleration: Related Work

-Long context window is essential for transformer based LLMs in many downstream tasks.
-However, due to the quadratic time complexity associated with self-attention mechanisms, transformers are usually hard to inference efficiently.
+A long context window is essential for transformer-based LLMs in many downstream tasks.
+However, due to the quadratic time complexity associated with attention mechanisms, transformers are usually hard to run inference efficiently.
 Numerous methods have been proposed to enhance the inference efficiency.
 One approach involves using alternative architectures as proxies for attention to support faster inference, such as Mamba~\citep{gd23,dg24}, PolySketchFormer~\citep{kmz23}, Hopfield Models~\citep{hyw+23,whl+24,hlsl24,xhh+24,whhl24,hcl+24,hcw+24} and Linearizing Transformers~\citep{zbkr24,mvk+24}.
-However, the broad applicability of these methods across different applications and modalities remains to be fully validated.
-Another line of research focuses on approximating attention matrix computation~\citep{as23,as24_arxiv,as24_iclr,hjk+23,zhmk24,lssz24a,pmn+23,ctwc24,lssy24,lls+24b,gswy23,dyz+24,lss+24}.
+Another line of research focuses on approximating attention matrix computation~\citep{as23,as24_arxiv,as24_iclr,hjk+23,zhmk24,lssz24a,pmn+23,ctwc24,lssy24,lls+24b,gswy23,dyz+24,lss+24,kll+25_var,chl+24_rope}.
 Nevertheless, these methods often rely on assumptions that may not be practical.
 For instance, some approaches use polynomial methods to approximate the exponential function, which requires all entries to be bounded by a small constant.
 However, our HSR-enhanced attention framework is designed based on practical observation and validated by empirical support.
-These advancements in attention mechanisms and transformer efficiency not only improve general model performance but also play a crucial role in enhancing in-context learning capabilities, where models leverage information from the immediate context to perform tasks without fine-tuning.
-We refer the readers to some other related works~\citep{cll+24,lss+24_relu, lls+24_io, lls+24_prune, lssz24_dp, lssz24a, lssz24_gm, swxl24, xsl24, smn+24, llss24_sparsegpt, syz23, qszz23, syyz23_dp, z22, szz24, syz23}.
+These advancements not only improve general model performance but also play a crucial role in enhancing in-context learning capabilities, where models leverage information from the immediate context to perform tasks without fine-tuning.
+We refer the readers to some other related works~\citep{lss+24_relu, lls+24_io, lls+24_prune, lssz24_dp, lssz24a, lssz24_gm, swxl24, xsl24, smn+24, llss24_sparsegpt, syz23, qszz23, syyz23_dp, z22, szz24, syz23, ccl+25, cgl+25_homo, cll+25_icl, cll+24_rope, ssz+24_dit, ssz+24_pruning,cll+25,lll+25_loop,kls+25,lls+25_grok,wms+24,hwsl24,hwl+24,hwg+24,wsh+24}.